 In order to keep the directors currently informed on new rules, regulations, and requirements, they are encouraged to attend refresher courses and seminars organized by the Thai Institute of Directors and other relevant organizations.

-In 2019, Directors and Executives of the Company who participated in such courses are listed below:
+In 2020, directors and executives of the Company who participated in such courses are listed below: